 Feminism does belong in the plural.
 One often speaks, for example, of three waves—a fluid metaphor that already sets different priorities than for men.
 That kind of history usually appears, in fact, in debates over yet more conflicting aspirations in the present.
 Each wave has a legitimate foundation in successive achievements and thus renewed aspirations, and naturally enough each has a rough parallel in art.
 Nochlin caught them in their early stages, with a pioneering 1971 article, later the core of a book, Why Are There No Great Women Artists?

 The first wave refers to struggles for the right to vote and to work.
 In art, one thinks of women who competed with men on their own terms, from Artemisia Gentileschi to Lee Krasner or Joan Mitchell.
 The second wave means "movement" feminism of the 1960s and 1970s, with demands for equality, choices, visibility, and a reconstruction of society to match.
-The same period saw a bolder, more flourishing art as well, with witty, aggressive performances from such artists as Marina Abramovic before and after Ulay, Lynda Benglis, Ana Mendieta, Carolee Schneemann (when not a painter), and Yoko Ono.
+The same period saw a bolder, more flourishing art as well, with witty, aggressive performances from such artists as Marina Abramovic before and after Ulay, Lynda Benglis, Ana Mendieta, Carolee Schneemann (when not a painter or video artist), Barbara Probst, and Yoko Ono.
 In the Third Wave, one argues over the costs and benefits of making femininity part of the equation along with politics.
 Appropriations of the 1990s introduced the same themes, with Jenny Holzer before Holzer's redaction paintings, Barbara Kruger, Cindy Sherman, Laurie Simmons, and others.

 Like most linear histories, this one has problems, especially if feminism opposes male, linear histories.
 Does the present—with greater diversity but less confidence in the outcome—continue that third wave or begin a fourth, now that anything goes in art and politics has become a branch of the media?
 Conversely, can one really distinguish the generations so easily?
 As it happens, I have taken all my second-wave examples from "Role Play: Feminist Art Revisited," a splendid group show at Galerie Lelong, and they look quite as at home as the title says with third-wave role playing and a biting irony.
 Then, too, so does Gentileschi.
-Conversely, Sheila Hicks, Lee Bontecou, Elizabeth Murray, and Chantal Akerman have found erotic or threatening undercurrents in the first-wave art forms and personal memories that "Role Play" leaves out.
+Conversely, Sheila Hicks, Lee Bontecou, Elizabeth Murray, Gladys Nilsson, and Chantal Akerman have found erotic or threatening undercurrents in the first-wave art forms and personal memories that "Role Play" leaves out.

 It does not leave out much, although a museum survey of the same decade will follow soon—"WACK!
 Art and the Feminist Revolution."
 Helena Almeida's cry of Hear Me, in Portuguese, or Senga Nengudi's taped body anticipates the Brooklyn Museum's global politics, although Alina Szapocznikow from Poland could belong here as well.
 Adrian Piper's bruised lips, which "embody everything you must hate and fear," uses text and image as effectively as Kruger or Simpson would later, and she reminds one how few African Americans appear in "Global Feminisms."
 Helen Chadwick turns herself into major kitchen appliances—much the kind that Martha Rosler with her garage sale stands before on video while slicing and dicing a man's world.
 Hannah Wilke's nude in high heels and a revolver feels very third wave indeed, and so does her clothed self strutting her stuff from the other side of Duchamp's Large Glass.
 Birgit Jürgenssen's fox-fur face would fit in a fashion spread by Hanna Liden now.